ThePaul7/frontend-checklist/README.md

 ## 1. Before development

 ## 1.1.
 UX Output
-**Frontend developer should see the design before it goes to the client for approval.
-In this way we can prevent asking the client for repetitive approvals, if we have to change the design because of some technical issues, design issues etc.**
+**Frontend developer should see the design before it goes to the approval.
+In this way we can prevent asking for repetitive approvals, if we have to change the design because of some technical issues, design issues etc.**

 ### 1.1.1.
 Graphic sources